llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

-# Deploying the Inferno-Autoscaler on OpenShift
+# Deploying the Inferno-Autoscaler and llm-d on OpenShift

 This guide shows how to deploy the Inferno-Autoscaler (integrated with the HorizontalPodAutoscaler) on OpenShift (OCP), allowing vLLM servers to scale accordingly to the observed load.